jasperproject/jasper-client/README.md

 Jasper is developed by [Shubhro Saha](http://www.princeton.edu/~saha/) and [Charles Marsh](http://www.princeton.edu/~crmarsh/).
 Both can be reached by email at [saha@princeton.edu](mailto:saha@princeton.edu) and [crmarsh@princeton.edu](mailto:crmarsh@princeton.edu) respectively.

+## Major Updates

+- 2014-05-27: The network setup wizard has been removed because of unreliability.
+The client code and documentation has been updated, requiring new users to manually configure their `/etc/network/interfaces` file.

 ## License

 Jasper is released under the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold \[us\] liable"](http://choosealicense.com).
 Note that this licensing only refers to the Jasper client code (i.e.,  the code on GitHub) and not to the disk image itself (i.e., the code on SourceForge).